Tag Archive for: feed ingredients

 Final Thoughts

-Personally what I would actually do is really insist on the feed supplier providing the information, OR use a feed supplier that does supply full information.
+It is best to really insist on the feed supplier providing the information, OR if you’re not happy with their response, use a feed supplier that does supply full information.

 We do ask for it as well, but it is far more powerful when you as their customer asks for this information.